MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sendinblue.md

 1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
-By default it's administrators.
+By default it's only administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

 1. Enter your **[SendinBlue API key](https://developers.sendinblue.com/docs/getting-started#:~:text=Get%20your%20API%20key&text=You%20can%20create%20one%20from,your%20settings%20This%20API%20key)**.